 Data ownership and control could make or break solutions for poor people.
 Data will be distributed across many players: banks, MNOs, social networks, internet operators, and more.
 Financial data will be combined with social connections and messaging data to build more complete digital profiles.
 Who will own the data?
 Who will aggregate and analyze the data?
 Will this help or hurt poor people?
 Are poor people able to make informed decisions, and are they aware of the risks?
 Governments will have an increasingly important job of regulating data ownership, control and security, but they may struggle to handle these regulatory needs in a rapidly changing environment and due to capacity limitations.

 The role of government remains critical.
 There is a strong consensus that government will continue to play a key role in driving financial inclusion.
 However, government faces capacity limitations and governance challenges that will need to be addressed.
 As data is increasingly controlled at intra-national levels, how will governments supervise and regulate the actors that emerge in control of the data?

 These scenario workshops have proven to be useful forums for gathering strategic inputs from a wide range of leading thinkers working across a spectrum of fields.
-Later this spring, CGAP will incorporate the insights from these workshops into a paper outlining the driving forces and scenarios and what they could mean for the future of financial inclusion.
+CGAP has incorporated the insights from these workshops into a paper, Vision of the Future: FInancial Inclusion 2025, which outlines the driving forces and scenarios and what they could mean for the future of financial inclusion.